Loschia/kali_on_debian/README.md

 `kali_on_debian` is a command-line tool that allows you to install Kali Linux hacking tools **selectively** on any Debian-based distribution (Debian, Ubuntu, etc.), **without replacing your desktop environment or altering your core system**.

-It provides an **interactive terminal UI** that helps you choose what to install, where to install it from (APT, Flatpak, or Kali’s official repositories), and manages everything for you with minimal risk.
+It provides an **interactive terminal UI** that helps you choose what to install, where to install it from (APT or Kali’s official repositories), and manages everything for you with minimal risk.

 You can use the latest compiled version directly (`kali_on_debian.sh`) or run the Dart source code yourself.